mixpanel/docs/docs/Tracking/how-tos/debugging.md

 - [iOS - Swift Debugging and Logging](https://developer.mixpanel.com/docs/swift#debugging-and-logging)
 - [Android - Debugging and Logging](https://developer.mixpanel.com/docs/android#debugging-and-logging)
 - [React Native - Debugging and Logging](https://developer.mixpanel.com/docs/react-native#debugging-and-logging)

+### Debugging with the Browser Console (Web)

+In web, you can view the Mixpanel API calls being made from the browser developer console.
+When opening up the console, you can look at the XHR requests in the network tab and find the Mixpanel API call when firing an event you have Mixpanel instrumented on.
+For instance, here is an example /track call being made:

+The data attached to the track call is base64 encoded:

+Base64 decoding the parameters show the events and properties:

+From here, you can then validate that the event was directed to the right project token and using Events, and confirm that the property values were properly sent to Mixpanel.

 ## Customize Flush Interval (Mobile)